hash-im-table/portfolio/README.md

-# What is this portfolio?
+# The Purpose of this Portfolio
 This WIP portfolio is a place for me to showcase my Game Development experiments in Unity, Unreal and Blender.
 The portfolio, is very much a WIP and will be updated regularly!

 Table of contents
 =================